petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 and citations.
 There's [evidence](https://arxiv.org/pdf/2508.20747)
-showing that working openly attracts more citations, and here I'll argue that automation will achieve faster time-to-publication.
+showing that working openly attracts more citations, and here I'll argue that automation will achieve faster time-to-publication with improved quality.

 In software engineering
 [it's well known](https://dl.acm.org/doi/10.5555/3235404)
 that build, test, and deployment pipelines are worth automating because automation reduces waste and pain points, ultimately allowing for faster and more frequent iterations.
-With more iterations comes a higher quality product.
+With more iterations comes a higher quality product and more positive impact on customers and the business.
 Fully automated workflows are much less common in science, but the value comes from the same principles.